Does My Coworker Have a Right to Proselytize at Work? | Mann & Elias

 Tolerance of religious belief includes reasonable accommodations for you to practice your faith.
 Your employer should allow you to work around your sabbath and holy days.
 You should also be allowed space to pray if possible and to adhere to the dress and grooming standards dictated by your faith.
 The latter of these can be controversial.

 However, it is illegal for a company to mandate shaved faces for men.
 Nor can an organization ban headscarves for women.
-If you have any questions about what is and what is not acceptable, you should contact a workplace discrimination attorney.
+If you have any questions about what is and is not acceptable, you should contact a workplace discrimination attorney.

 Unreasonable Accommodation